HewlettPackard/hpegl-metal-terraform-resources/examples/resources/hpegl_metal_network/README.md

 - `purpose` - (Optional) Purpose of the network.
 Allowed values are Backup, Storage, vmKernel, vmNSX-T, vMotion, vCHA, vmFT, iSCSI-A, iSCSI-B, Telemetry and External
 - `ip_pool` - (Optional) IP pool used by the network.
 If not defined an IP allocated from the hoster IP pool factory will be used.
 - `vlan` - (Optional) VLAN ID of the network.
 If not specified, it is allocated from the reserved pool.
 - `vni` - (Optional) VNI ID of the network.
-If not specified, it is allocated from the reserved pool.
+If not specified, it is allocated from the reserved pool if required.

 ### Attribute Reference